tarwn/lessthandot-hugo/blogs/content/posts/2011-04-07-compress-data-partition-snapshots-with.md

   5. If the date calculation is in the past, execute the agent job to run a snapshot
   6. Once the agent job is done, compress the folder and move to another location available to subscribers

 SSIS is made to move data.
 Andy Leonard does a great job of saying that and [showing it here][5].
 I like to push SSIS as an extension to SQL Servers ability to act as a job server as well as data mover.
 I still believe that the right tool for the job should be used.
-In this case, SQL Server is directly involved in the merge replication process and we’ll keep it on a job server close to home.
+In this case, SQL Server is directly involved in the merge replication process and we'll keep it on a job server close to home.

 **Getting to it!**